abartczakpiwik/nuxt-piwik-pro/README.md

 #### Basic setup

 In your Nuxt Project, include `@piwikpro/nuxt-piwik-pro` as a nuxt module in `nuxt.config.ts` file.
 To set up the Piwik PRO Tag Manager container in the app, pass configuration object as a module inline-options.
-Configuration is a object with `containerUrl`, `containerId`, `nonce` (optional) and `dataNameLayer` (optional) properties.
+Configuration options can be found below.

 ```ts
 // nuxt.config.ts